uio-bmi/IN-BIOSx000/index.md

 ## Genome Sequencing Technologies, Assembly, Variant Calling and Statistical Genomics

-The information below is preliminary, and some of it has not been updated since 2020.
+The information below is preliminary and will be updated.

 ## Introduction